Flag Desecration Amendment: Historical background

 The first federal Flag Protection Act was passed by Congress in 1968 in response to protest burnings of the flag at demonstrations against the Vietnam War.
 Over time, 48 of the 50 U.S. states also enacted similar flag protection laws.
 In 1989, the Supreme Court of the United States overturned all of these statutes by a 5–4 vote in the case Texas v.
 Johnson as unconstitutional restrictions of public expression.
 Congress responded to the Johnson decision afterwards by passing another flag protection act.
 In 1990, the Supreme Court reaffirmed Johnson by the same 5–4 majority in United States v.
 Eichman declaring that flag burning was constitutionally protected free speech.

-In both cases, William J. Brennan wrote the majority opinion, joined by Thurgood Marshall, Harry Blackmun, Antonin Scalia, and Anthony Kennedy (Kennedy also authored a separate concurrence in Johnson), and the dissenters in both cases were then-Chief Justice William Rehnquist (who authored a dissent in Johnson), and justices John Paul Stevens (who authored dissents in both cases), Byron White and Sandra Day O'Connor.
+In both cases, William J. Brennan Jr. wrote the majority opinion, joined by Thurgood Marshall, Harry Blackmun, Antonin Scalia, and Anthony Kennedy (Kennedy also authored a separate concurrence in Johnson), and the dissenters in both cases were then-Chief Justice William Rehnquist (who authored a dissent in Johnson), and justices John Paul Stevens (who authored dissents in both cases), Byron White and Sandra Day O'Connor.

 The decisions were controversial and have prompted Congress to consider the only remaining legal avenue to enact flag protection statutes—a constitutional amendment.
 Following the Johnson decision, successive sessions of Congress considered creating a flag desecration amendment.
 From 1995 to 2005, beginning with the 104th Congress, the proposed amendment was approved biennially by the two-thirds majority necessary in the U.S. House of Representatives, but it consistently failed to achieve the same constitutionally required super-majority vote in the U.S. Senate.
-During some sessions, the proposed amendment did not even come to a vote in the Senate before the expiration of the Congress' term.
-In June 2006 during the 109th Congress, the amendment failed by one vote in the Senate.
+During some sessions, the proposed amendment did not even come to a vote in the Senate before the expiration of the Congress's term.
+In June 2006, during the 109th Congress, the amendment failed by one vote in the Senate.
 Some Senate Republican aides indicated that almost a dozen of the Republican senators who voted for the amendment were privately opposed to it, and they believed that these senators would have voted to defeat the amendment if required.